T-fXD/Snake-AStar/README.md

-# Snake-AStar
-Scuffed Snake AI With A* Algorithm
+# Snake AI With A*
+Totally not inspired by Code Bullet shhhhh

+# Requirements
+Pygame --> pip install pygame

+# To Run
+Theres only one file just run it lmao